Jenny is a returning student at her high school. She has a part-time job which keeps her up late most nights.

 · Did you update and plan for consistently implemented policies and procedures?

-· Have parents and students been invited to an orientation or open-house before school (in-person or virtually)?
+· Have parents and students been invited to an orientation or open-house before school?

 · Is your school website updated with current calendars and a welcome back message for parents and key information they should know?

-· Have you updated and shared duty-rosters, activities and/or game calendars for teachers if applicable?
+· Have you updated and shared duty-rosters, activities and/or game calendars for teachers?

-· Does your own work calendar include dates for state reports, observations, evaluations, and team-meetings?
+· Does your own calendar include dates for state reports, observations, evaluations, and team-meetings?

 Let’s Wrap This Up

-As you think through your school-wide processes from the fresh perspective of a student, parent or teacher, it is easy to feel overwhelmed.
-But decide what steps to take moving forward so that everyone in your school or organization has clarity on what to expect.
-Make a list, and begin to work through these to-do’s one at a time.
-And ask your staff and teachers for input and help.
-Of course, also remember that creating the best “first days” for students and staff is also realizing your school members need many of these questions answered every day.
+Think through your school-wide processes from the fresh perspective of a student, parent or teacher, and then decide what steps to take moving forward so that everyone in your school or organization has clarity on what to expect.
+Most importantly, remember that creating the best “first days” for students and staff is also realizing your school members need many of these questions answered every day.

 Now It’s Your Turn